 When I was 14, my family took a vacation to Alaska.
 It is one of the most gorgeous places I have ever seen – so picture perfect – crystal clear water, sprawling blue skies, mountains blanketed in trees as far as you can see, even dolphins jumping in the otherwise calm ocean.
 Once my parents tasted a piece of this icelandic heaven, they have returned every year to go fishing.
 In fact, they will just be landing back home when this posts.
-And with them will be boxes of fish.
-Lots and lots of fish!
+And with them will be boxes of salmon.

-Before they flew to Alaska, they needed to make room in their freezer for their new captures, so I was more than happy to relocate their remaining Alaskan salmon.
-So, I hope you like salmon and halibut because I have a lot of tasty fish recipes coming your way.
+Before they flew to Alaska, they needed to make room in their freezer for their new captures, so I was more than happy to relocate their remaining Alaskan salmon and create THIS Asian Salmon Recipe.

-I thought I’d start with Sweet and Spicy Asian Salmon with Blueberry Pineapple Salsa because its pretty much amazing.
+This Sticky Asian Salmon recipe is pretty much amazing.
 And pretty much more delicious than the best restaurant salmon you have ever tasted.
 Now, I realize that’s a tall claim.
 But I stand by it.
 You’re just going to have to trust me until you make it yourself :).

-The plate licking worthy sauce is complimented, brightened, and enhanced by the sweet, refreshing easy salsa of blueberries, pineapple and red bell peppers mixed with a smidgen of apricot preserves.
+The Asian Salmon slathered in plate licking worthy sauce is complimented, brightened, and enhanced by the sweet, refreshing easy salsa of blueberries, pineapple and red bell peppers mixed with a smidgen of apricot preserves.
 Please make them together because the multi-dimensional sweet and spicy salmon with the fresh salsa make each other better – even if you didn’t think it was possible!